ankitects/anki-manual/src/importing.md

 may precede them.
 Since header lines start with the comment character `#`, earlier Anki clients will just ignore them.

+You must enable the new importing option in the preferences screen to use this on 2.1.54.
+On 2.1.55, the new importing path is the default.

 <!-- prettier-ignore -->
 | Key | Allowed Values | Behaviour |
 | - | - | - |